mfleming/mfleming.github.io/_posts/2020-01-17-comparing-perf-data-with-perf-diff.md

   <p style="color: #828282"><i>$ perf diff perf.data.[1-5]</i></p>
 </center>

 Much better!
+No more eyeball statistics.
 As you'd expect, `perf-diff` comes with the usual assortment of command-line options including `--comms` (narrow the displayed results to specific programs), `--sort` (order the displayed results by a given key), and `--symbols` (only display provided symbols).